 Skin Blossom Rose Geranium Hand Cream 75ml

 Rose Geranium hand cream from Skin Blossom is 98.85% natural and made with 87% organic ingredients.
 It’s suitable for vegans and certified organic by The Soil Association.
 It’s free from ingredients like parabens, phylates, phenoxyethanol, glycols, synthetic colours and fragrance.
 It gets absorbed easily leaving hands moisturised and protected without greasiness.
 It’s surprisingly affordable hand cream considering it’s certified organic.
-Get it on LoveLula for £5.95.
+Get it on Only Naturals for £5.99.

 Balance Me Super Moisturising Hand Cream 100ml

 This Balance Me hand cream feels thicker and richer than some other natural hand creams that I’ve managed to try.
 It doesn’t absorb that quickly and feels slightly sticky but this feeling disappears after a while.
 For this reason, I prefer using it as an overnight treatment or at times when I know I won’t be using my hands that much.
 It’s 98.8% natural and contains no parabens, mineral oils, silicones, glycols, artificial fragrances and colours.
-It’s more suited for very dry hands than hands which just needs a bit of maintenance.
-It came free as a part of Marie Claire magazine but you can get it on Naturisimo for £14.50.
+It’s more suited for very dry hands than the hands which just needs a bit of maintenance.
+It came free as a part of Marie Claire magazine but you can get it on Look Fantastic with free delivery here.

 Weleda Skin Food 30ml

 Now, Skin Food from Weleda is not a hand cream as such – it’s more known as a multi-purpose balm-like cream.
-It’s great for any dry area of your body and this includes extremely dry hands.
-It’s quite thick and not so easy to spread but you can make it thinner by adding a few drops of a body or facial oil.
-It makes a great overnight treatment and it does wonders on those hard working hands.
+It’s great for any dry area on your body and this includes extremely dry hands.
+It’s quite thick and not so easy to spread but you can make it thinner by adding a few drops of body or facial oil.
+Weleda Skin Food makes a great overnight treatment and it does wonders on those hard working hands.
 I recommend it to those who suffer from extreme dryness and even cracks as it’s really nourishing and deeply hydrating.

 Organic Surge Gardeners Hand Cream 75ml